Docker Image: NGINX with PHP FPM

 # Create Certificate

-cp localhost.key tls/localhost.key
+cp localhost.key static/tls/localhost.key

-cp localhost.crt tls/localhost.crt
+cp localhost.crt static/tls/localhost.crt

 mv localhost.key phpfpm/tls/localhost.key